Yuvraj0014/Capuchin-Bird-Call-Detection/README.md

   - Conservation effectiveness assessment
   - Early warning systems

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## 🙏 Acknowledgments

 - Thanks to the wildlife recording community for providing training data
-- Special thanks to all contributors and researchers in bioacoustics
 - Powered by TensorFlow and Streamlit

----
-*For more information about Capuchin birds and their conservation, please visit relevant wildlife conservation websites.*